[dropcap]E[/dropcap]ssential oils are extracted from roots, leaves, flowers, or bark of plants, typically through a distillation process.

 Storing your essential oils is relatively simple as essential oils do not turn “rancid” or “go bad”.
 They may evaporate if not sealed tightly or lose their potency over time.
 To protect your oils, keep them out of direct sunlight and away from heat.
 Store in cool, dark location in a brown or amber glass bottle, not plastic.
 Carrier oils will go rancid so most of them are better stored in the refrigerator.
 Carrier oils can be stored in plastic bottles until mixed with the essential oil.

 The use of essential oils must be undertaken cautiously and should only begin after careful training, research, and instruction.
 Safe dilutions range from .5 to 2.5% for most people.
-When using essential oils for treatment of health issues or mood enhancement, care must be taken to ensure proper use to avoid adverse effects.
+When using essential oils, care must be taken to ensure proper use to avoid adverse effects.
 Certain essential oils high in phenols and aldehydes such as citronellal and eugenol can irritate sensitive skin and should be diluted prior to topical application.
 Discontinue use immediately if you experience skin irritation including redness, swelling, itching, or burning.

 Avoid using oils high in methyl salicylate and peppermint such as birch or wintergreen with very young children who have increased sensitivity to potency.
 Those with high skin sensitivities, such as the elderly, should use essential oils at a reduced concentration.